 The guidance document prepared by the EU Commission in 2015, consists of 2 volumes, 1) Practical guide and 2) Case-studies, and also of a specific guidance document for small and medium sized enterprises (SMEs).

-This practical guide has been prepared to assist employers, particularly small to medium sized enterprises, to understand what they will need to do to comply with Directive 2013/35/EU laying down the minimum safety requirements regarding the exposure of workers to risks arising from electromagnetic fields (EMF).
-The guide, which consists of two volumes and a specific guide for SMEs, may also be useful for workers, workers representations and regulatory authorities in Member States.
+The guide has been prepared to assist employers to understand what they will need to do to comply with Directive 2013/35/EU laying down the minimum safety requirements regarding the exposure of workers to risks arising from electromagnetic fields (EMF).

 Volume 2 presents twelve case studies that show employers how to approach assessments and illustrate some of the preventive and protective measures that might be selected and implemented.
-The case studies are presented in the context of generic workplaces, but were compiled from real work situations on 148 pages: Office, Nuclear Magnetic Resonance (NMR) Spectrometer, Electrolysis, Medical, Engineering Workshop, Automotive, Welding, Metallurgical Manufacturing, Radiofrequency (RF) Plasma Devices, Rooftop Antennas, Walkie-Talkies, Airports.
+The case studies are presented in the context of generic workplaces, but were compiled from real work situations.
+The case studies cover: Office, Nuclear Magnetic Resonance (NMR) Spectrometer, Electrolysis, Medical, Engineering Workshop, Automotive, Welding, Metallurgical Manufacturing, Radiofrequency (RF) Plasma Devices, Rooftop Antennas, Walkie-Talkies, Airports.

-The guide for SMEs, which is 24 pages, will assist employers to carry out an initial assessment of the risks from EMF in the workplace.
+The guide for SMEs, provides practical advice for employers in smaller companies.
+The focus of this guide is how to carry out an initial assessment of the risks from EMF in the workplace.
 Based on the outcome of this assessment, it will help to decide whether there is a need to take any further action as a result of the EMF Directive.

 Published by: EU Commission, DG Employment, Social Affairs and Inclusion

 Number of pages: Volume 1: 214 pp.; Volume 2: 148 pp; Guide for SMEs: 24 pp.